CPE Services Logo

 INTRODUCTION:

-How can you tell what’s best for your clarifier?
+How can you then tell what’s best for your clarifier?
 The answer is that often you can’t tell without trying it out first at your plant.
-We’ve seen too many theories presented …. and nifty modifications proposed ….. that simply don’t work in many wastewater plants.
+We’ve seen too many theories and mathematical models presented …. and so-called nifty modifications marketed ….. that simply don’t work in many wastewater plants.
 There are often small differences …. and sometimes major differences ….. between clarifiers that appear to look alike.
 This is a lesson to remember.
 Because of these differences, we have to learn to apply some caution when dealing with clarifiers.
-We have to try to find out first what makes your particular clarifier “tick”.
-This is the real challenge in the optimizing process.
+We have to try to find out first what makes your particular clarifier “tick”; this is the real challenge in the optimizing process.

 The following outline is a summary of ideas that are intended to help you avoid some of the problems that have been identified in clarifiers, and to point you in the right direction for change.
-Most of what I've written comes directly from our field experience, but some is from the shared experience of others.
+Most of what I've written comes directly from our field experience, but a lot of valuable observations are from the shared experiences of others.
 I think you’ll be able to find something useful here that will make your life at the plant a bit easier.

-1. Preliminary Treatment: effects rag, grit and grease removal.
+A. Preliminary Treatment: effects rag, grit and grease removal; incredibly important when suction clarifiers are involved!!

-2. Equalization: what every operator dreams of; should be sized for production excesses and storm water.
+B. Equalization: what every operator dreams of having; should be sized for production excesses and storm water.

 (www.clarifiers.com or John.Esler @ Clarifiers.com)